--
+. , , . • •

 Signed:

-o.g.rou.

 John Mardle - Chair of Governors

-This policy was approved by the governors at the Governors meeting dated 2nd May, 2017
+This policy was approved by the governors at the Governors meeting dated 8th May, 2018

 APPENDICES

 Appendix 1: Definitions of abuse 22 Appendix 2: Dealing with a disclosure of abuse 27 Appendix 3: Allegations or concerns about a member of staff, volunteer or Governor 28 Appendix 4: Indicators of Vulnerability to Radicalisation 30 Appendix 5: Safeguarding in specific circumstances Female Genital Mutilation 32 Appendix 6: Safeguarding in specific circumstance: Youth produced sexual imagery 34 Appendix 7: Safeguarding in specific Circumstances: Gang involvement 37 Appendix 8: Safeguarding in Specific circumstances: Child Sexual Exploitation 38 Appendix 9: Recording Procedure 41 Appendix 10: Guidance for safer working practice for those working with children and young people in education settings 42 Appendix 11: Multi-Agency Intelligence Submission Form 43